FDA says to stop using 2 eye drop products because of serious health risks

 Federal health regulators are warning consumers to immediately stop using two additional eye drop products because of potential bacterial or fungal contamination.

 The Food and Drug Administration is advising people not to buy "Dr. Berne's MSM Drops 5% Solution" and "LightEyez MSM Eye Drops – Eye Repair," warning that they could pose a serious health risk, including vision- and life-threatening infections.
-The agency noted that it doesn't know of anyone who has reported a problem due to the products.
+The agency noted that it doesn't know of anyone who has reported a problem related to use of the products.

 The latest recalls follow a spate of FDA warnings earlier this year against using several eye drop brands linked to an outbreak of drug-resistant bacteria.
 The outbreak is linked to at least 4 deaths across 18 states and dozens of infections.